 0 images remaining

-Acute intracerebral haematoma within the brainstem, with its epicentre in the pons.
-The haemorrhage extends into the intraventricular system, and the subarachnoid space (interpeduncular cistern).
+Acute intracerebral hematoma within the brainstem, with its epicentre in the pons.
+The hemorrhage extends into the intraventricular system, and the subarachnoid space (interpeduncular cistern).

 There is dilatation of the lateral and third ventricles in keeping with hydrocephalus.
-Mass effect relating to the haematoma effaces the prepontine cistern.
+Mass effect relating to the hematoma effaces the prepontine cistern.

 CT angiogram shows no macrovascular abnormality of CTA spot sign

-Mild generalised cerebral volume loss.
+Mild generalized cerebral volume loss.
 Mild periventricular low attenuation in keeping with small vessel change.
 Chronic lacunar infarct in the left lentiform nucleus/corona radiata.

 The patient died 3 days after the ICH and underwent post mortem.
-This demonstrated a large pontine haemorrhage with extension into the ventricles and subarachnoid spaces.
+This demonstrated a large pontine hemorrhage with extension into the ventricles and subarachnoid spaces.